IoT (Internet of things)

-The Internet of Things (IoT) is an ecosystem of Computer devices, automated/digital machines, Object, people or animals which holds unique identifiers and has the ability to transfer data over network without involving human-to-human or human-to-computer interaction.
+The Internet of Things (IoT) is an ecosystem of Computer devices, automated/digital machines, Object, people or animals which hold unique identifiers and has the ability to transfer data over the network without involving human-to-human or human-to-computer interaction.

-IOT has been brought in picture with union of wireless technology, micro electro-mechanical system, micro-services and internet.
-This union has bridged the gap between operational technology (OT) and informational technology (IT) their by allowing unstructured machine generated data to analyzed and plotted for useful statistics.
+IoT has been brought in the picture with the union of wireless technology, micro electromechanical system, microservices, and the internet.
+This union has bridged the gap between operational technology (OT) and informational technology (IT) they are by allowing unstructured machine generated data to analyzed and plotted for useful statistics.

-Concept of IOT was first officially announced in year 1999 but has been in development for decades.
-The first internet machine, was a Coke machine at Carnegie Melon University in the early 1980s.
-The developer were able to connect to the machine to Internet, check the status of the machine and determine whether or not there would be a cold drink waiting, and deciding whether to re-fill machine or not.
+The concept of IoT was first officially announced in the year 1999 but has been in development for decades.
+The first internet machine was a Coke machine at Carnegie Melon University in the early 1980s.
+The developer was able to connect to the machine to Internet, check the status of the machine and determine whether or not there would be a cold drink waiting, and deciding whether to re-fill machine or not.

-Internet of things (IOT) concept are generally executed on IOT boards.
-These boards come with pre-configured hardware capable to sending and receiving signal.
+Internet of things (IoT) concept is generally executed on IoT boards.
+These boards come with pre-configured hardware capable of sending and receiving signal.
 These boards are generally controlled by software running on top of their hardware like our personal computers.
-Latest IOT board comes with Bluetooth and Wifi pre-configured as part of hardware capable of sharing and receiving data.
-Popular IOT boards variants are –
+Latest IoT board comes with Bluetooth and Wifi pre-configured as part of hardware capable of sharing and receiving data.
+Popular IoT boards variants are –

 - Raspberry PI